 The enactment of the Deficit Reduction Act of 2005 created an additional incentive for acute care hospitals to participate in HCAHPS.
 Since July 2007, hospitals subject to the Inpatient Prospective Payment System (IPPS) annual payment update provisions must collect and submit HCAHPS data in order to receive their full annual payment update.
-Non-IPPS hospitals, such as Critical Access Hospitals, may voluntarily participate in HCAHPS.
+Short-term, acute care hospitals that are not IPPS hospitals, such as Critical Access Hospitals, Veterans Affairs hospitals or Department of Defense hospitals, may voluntarily participate in HCAHPS.
 The incentive for IPPS hospitals to improve patient experience was further strengthened by the Patient Protection and Affordable Care Act of 2010 (P.L.
 111-148), which specifically included HCAHPS performance in the calculation of the value-based incentive payment in the Hospital Value-Based Purchasing program beginning with October 2012 discharges.
 Veterans Administration hospitals began to participate in HCAHPS in 2017 and Department of Defense hospitals in 2018.